Evidence window

 Entra Agent ID extends identity to AI agents as special service principals.
 It supports parent-child blueprints that document orchestrator-child relationships.
 User tokens can carry the agent identity as the actor on behalf of the user as the subject.
 The A2A protocol supports shared identity, managed identity, and OAuth passthrough for agent-to-agent calls.
 Microsoft Purview audit and eDiscovery cover agent activity logs.
 These are real controls and they matter.

 What first-party Microsoft documentation does not specify, confirmed from primary sources reviewed in May 2026: a single immutable record linking every delegation hop, approval, token scope, and final external effect in a multi-agent chain.
 Purview captures activity.
 Entra Agent ID captures identity.
-Neither produces the chain-level authorization record that answers the four examiner questions: who asked, who authorized, which agent acted, and what happened outside the model.
+Neither produces the chain-level authorization record that answers the four examiner questions: who asked, who authorized, which agent acted at each delegation hop, and what external effects the chain is authorized to produce.

 That gap is not a criticism of Microsoft's architecture.
 It reflects where the organizational accountability layer sits.
 Microsoft provides the substrate.
 The enterprise builds the authorization record above it.
 No enterprise should deploy a multi-agent orchestration and assume the platform has produced that record automatically.